A couple high level topics and questions you might have before you begin...

 Do I need a license to scuba dive?

 Short answer #1: There is no such thing as a "License" there are only scuba "Certifications"Short answer #2: No, you don’t need a certification to scuba dive.
-You are free to enter the water without one.
+You are free to enter the water without one if you can find someone to loan/rent/sell you the equipment.
+God (or more likely a defense lawyer) help them.

 Some people might say, "I have my PADI", which refers to the brand of their certification.
-However, what they actually have is an "Open Water Certification" provided by a PADI-authorized instructor.
+However, what they actually have is an "Open Water Certification" provided by a PADI certified instructor.

 Do I need to know how to swim?